migocode/PPR_DiningPhilosophers/Readme.md

     In this case, one could think of resolving this issue by allowing stealing of threats in some way.
     If philosophers would not have to wait until another philosopher has finished eating before starting to eat themselves and therefore removing the "No preemption" condition.

+- **Make sure to always shutdown the program cooperatively and to always cleanup all allocated resources [2 points]**

+    Implementiert